Want to know more about HPCET

 The HPCET 2020 eligibility criteria will be declared by the conducting body of the entrance examination i.e., Himachal Pradesh Technical University.
 It is important for aspirants to go through the HPCET 2020 eligibility criteria before beginning to apply for HPCET 2020.
 The norms for eligibility to various courses offered by HPTU and affiliated colleges include educational qualification, subjects studied and marks scored in the qualifying examination, age, etc. Candidates who fail to meet the HPCET 2020 eligibility criteria will not be allowed to sit in the examination.
+Now that the entrance exam has been cancelled due to coronavirus outbreak, students will be granted admission based on eligibility and merit in the qualifying exam.

-Candidates can apply for the exam from the second week of March 2020 onwards (tentative).
-This state-level exam is set to be conducted in the month of May 2020 for B.Tech and June 2020 for M.Tech courses respectively.
 In order to guarantee admission in these courses, aspirants need to make sure that they don’t miss out on any updates and most importantly, any requirements regarding the exam.
 Cross-checking the eligibility criteria for HPCET 2020 should be the first step towards that direction.
 Candidates can check out the course-wise details about the eligibility criteria of HPCET 2020 and other related information mentioned below.

 Aspirants seeking admission in Himachal Pradesh Technical University and other participating colleges of HPCET 2020 through JEE Main 2020 should go through the following eligibility criteria.